 Step 1: Become a candidate

-TIP: Be sure to select "British Citizens" and not "United Kingdom & Colonies" under the "Country/territory of your passport" dropdown menu.
+TIP: If you're a British Citizen, make sure to select "British Citizens" and not "United Kingdom & Colonies" under the "Country/territory of your passport" drop down menu.
+When asked what country you reside in, it's broken down into England, Wales, Scotland and Ireland.
 Check the UK eligibility requirements for more details.

 Step 2: Create your profile